pckbls/Ampelkreuzung/README.md

-This is a veery old school project of mine called Ampelkreuzung (German, intersection with traffic lights) It simulates an intersection including traffic lights with cars.
+This is a veery old school project of mine called Ampelkreuzung (German, intersection with traffic lights) It simulates an intersection including traffic lights and cars.
 It is written in Delphi/Free Pascal and was built with the free Lazarus IDE.

 # Some background information